bxparks/rpn83p/USER_GUIDE.md

   A TI-BASIC program can access these List variables since they hold just normal 9-byte floating point numbers.

+For a handful of configuration parameters, the RPN83P uses the same flags and global variables as the TI-OS.
+Changing these settings in RPN83P will cause the same change in the TI-OS (and vice versa) because the configuration parameters are shared:

+- trigonometric mode: `RAD` or `DEG`
+- floating point number settings: `FIX` (i.e. `NORMAL` in TI-OS), `SCI`, `ENG`

 ## Future Enhancements

 There seems to be almost an endless number of features that could go into a